CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 These two ruined cottages, situated side by side, appear as though they might have been the homes of prosperous shop owners or well-to-do farmers in the past.
 Now, all that remains are crumbling walls and heaps of debris.
 Several young trees have sprouted amid the ruins.
 ```

 Camouflaged among the ordinary foliage, there is a deadly menace - six twig blights.
-Detecting them necessitates a successful Perception Skill Check contested by the blights' Dexterity (Stealth) check.
+Detecting them necessitates a successful Perception Skill Check contested by the blights' RFX (Stealth) check.

 These plant creatures are hungry and will fight until they are destroyed.
 In the event of an attack, the twig blights in area 1 will join the combat one round later.